 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-To summarize, whoever would have a computer infected with Dridex may become a victim of identity theft, lose access to personal accounts, suffer monetary loss, experience issues related to online privacy, and/or encounter other serious problems.
+To summarize, users with computers infected with Dridex may become victims of identity theft, lose access to personal accounts, suffer monetary loss, experience issues relating to online privacy, and encounter other serious problems.

-Therefore, recipients of this (or any other similar) malspam email should never open the file attached to it (or a website link that is included in it).
-A couple examples of other malspam campaigns that are used to deliver malware are "FedEx Freight Email Virus", "iPhone 12 Email Virus" and "VodaFone Email Virus".
+Therefore, recipients of this (or any other similar) malspam emails should never open the files attached (or website links included).
+Some examples of other malspam campaigns that are used to deliver malware are "FedEx Freight Email Virus", "iPhone 12 Email Virus" and "VodaFone Email Virus".

 How did "MSC email virus" infect my computer?

-Recipients infect their computers with malware when they download and open a malicious file that is attached to the email or open a file that they have downloaded via included website link.
+Recipients infect their computers with malware when they download and open a malicious file that is attached to the email, or open a file that they have downloaded via an included website link.

-In this particular case a recipient causes installation of Dridex by opening the attached MS Excel document named "printouts of outstanding as of 79044_12_11_2020.xlsm" (its name may vary) and enables macros command (editing/content) in it.
+In this particular case, the recipient causes installation of Dridex by opening the attached MS Excel document named "printouts of outstanding as of 79044_12_11_2020.xlsm" (its name may vary) and enabling macros command (editing/content).

-The operating system should be scanned for malware and other threats regularly, it should be done with an up-to-date and reputable antivirus or anti-spyware software.
-If you've already opened MSC malspam email attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.
+If you have already opened a MSC malspam email attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Text presented in the MSC malspam email: